-4. Managing Cover Crops for On-Farm Fertility (New in 2019)
+4. Managing Cover Crops for On-Farm Fertility (new in 2020)

 Growing cover crops and green manures is a foundational practice on many organic farms.
 In addition to conserving soil, increasing water holding capacity, and providing weed suppression, cover crops can supply important plant nutrients and increase soil organic matter.
-As farmers seek to grow their own fertility, more research is needed on the efficacy of relying exclusively or almost exclusively on cover crops to meet production needs.
+As farmers seek to grow their own fertility, more research is needed on the efficacy of relying primarily on cover crops to meet production needs, particularly for horticultural crops.
 At present, there is inadequate data on the various nutrient benefits of different cover crop mixes and how those benefits vary according to species mix, mowing practices, tillage regimes, and subsequent planting time of the cash crops.
-This topic asks researchers to examine farm fertility needs using cover crops as the sole or primary form of nutrient delivery.
+This topic asks researchers to examine farm fertility needs using cover crops as the primary form of nutrient delivery.